Filter Options

 Is 1 day enough for a trip from Zanzibar?

-“One day on safari is never enough, and that is particularly the case when it comes to a day trip from Zanzibar.
+“It’s never enough to have 1 day on safari, and that is particularly the case when it comes to a day trip from Zanzibar.
 That’s because you’ll need to factor in your travel time to get to the safari park in question, which means flying from Zanzibar to the mainland (and hopefully directly into an airstrip in the park you’ll be visiting).
 Another downside of only having 1 day for your safari is that you’ll spend the best time of the day traveling, rather than looking for animals.
 The early morning and late afternoon, when the light is best and animals are at their most active and easiest to see, would be better spent out on safari, rather than flying to get there.
 Despite all of this, if you only have 1 day to be on safari, then it’s sure to be a good day.
 In fact, I can think of no way I’d rather spend a day than going on safari.
 Would more time be ideal?
 Of course.
 But any time you can spend on a Tanzanian safari will be time well spent.”

 3